BipanKishore/resizable-panes/README.md

-# The modern library that solve all resizing use cases
+# The modern library that solve all resizing use cases of a Layout.

 ## Available in